 It may teach you that you CAN get by without uninterrupted wifi access.
 Students love Cuba, and educators find that it does what you hope for in a study abroad destination — it helps you see the world through different filters.

-We encourage you to reach out to Spanish Studies Abroad’s Custom Programs team or send a note to [email protected] if your school may be considering a customized travel program to Cuba, Spain, Puerto Rico, or Argentina.
+We encourage you to contact Spanish Studies Abroad’s Custom Programs team or send a note to [email protected] if your school is considering a customized travel program to Cuba, Spain, Puerto Rico, or Argentina.